mrdavehill/Terraform--AWS/README.md

 ### Use Case Description

-Spins up an EC2 in Oregon and is ready for accessing over SSH
+Spins up an EC2 in Oregon ready for accessing over SSH

 ### How to test the software